Polk County·Des Moines-West Des Moines·262 NOAA events (10 yr)·Last hail: Sep 16, 2025·Updated Apr 2026

 Wind/hail deductible notice

-Most Polk County homeowners carry a separate wind and hail deductible structured as a percentage of dwelling coverage rather than a flat dollar amount.
-For a home insured for $350,000 at a typical 2% deductible, the out-of-pocket cost before insurance coverage begins is $7,000.
-Homeowners should verify their specific policy language with their agent, as deductibles range from 1% to 2% of coverage limits in this market.
+Most homeowners in Polk County carry a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1–2%.
+On a home insured for $183,700 at a 2% deductible, the out-of-pocket cost before insurance coverage begins is $3,674.
+Iowa permits both flat dollar deductibles ($500–$2,500) and percentage-based deductibles, with percentage structures becoming more common as hail risk has increased.